TDD with Claude Code

 Run tests after each change to ensure they stay green.See Also

-Section titled “See Also”- ../methodologies.md — Full methodology reference
+Section titled “See Also”- ../core/methodologies.md — Full methodology reference

 - Tight Feedback Loops — Section 9.5